- Internet & the Web

 And isn't that the point?

 Perhaps it is the capital flight from China.
 Maybe the problems in Argentina or Venezuela are giving Bitcoin the boost.
 Both assertions seem reasonable.
 Or is it Greece still?
 India?
+(I hear they like Bytecoin.
+Poor guys.)

 You would think that recent 'gold backed' moves by China and Russia would at least slow the money escaping from those bastions of freedom.
 But that isn't happening.
 They leak like old car engines.